 |Crossover distortion can be rendered moot.

 |G & H||~50-70%||Improved efficiency over Class-AB||Costlier than Class-AB but higher power levels are achievable in a smaller form factor.|

-|D||>90%||Most possible efficiency Light weight||Pulse width modulators operating at relatively low frequencies can compromise high frequency audio reproduction.
+|D||>90%||Most possible efficiency Lightweight||Pulse width modulators operating at relatively low frequencies can compromise high-frequency audio reproduction.

 Some designs produce varying sound quality depending on speaker load.

-Whether it’s home theatre, sound bars or the entertainment system in your vehicle, audio reproduction is being influenced by several trends.
+Whether it’s home theater, sound bars or the entertainment system in your vehicle, audio reproduction is being influenced by several trends.
 More channels are used per unit, more integrated sound processing features, and there is the continual drive towards increased efficiency.

 These trends affect the choice of amplifier and how the circuit is designed.
-Through our deep understanding we have evolved our innovative audio amplification technologies so your systems can meet these increasing needs.
+Through our deep understanding, we have evolved our innovative audio amplification technologies so your systems can meet these increasing needs.